Gary L. Francione: Animal rights movement

 Francione opposes violence in the struggle for animal rights.
 He has been criticized for this stance by Steven Best, who refers to those in the movement who reject violence as "Franciombes" and supports more permissive attitudes towards property damage and violence.

 Views on transgender people

 Francione has long maintained that human rights and animal rights are inextricably intertwined and has promoted feminism.
-He is of the view that gender ideology, which he defines as the view that gender identity can trump biological sex and serve as the basis for claims that sees as harmful to women, is misogynistic.
-He promotes liberal pluralism and argues that trans persons should not suffer discrimination in the distribution of social goods because they are trans but that others cannot be forced to embrace, or speak as though they embrace, gender ideology.
-He opposes males having access to women’s private spaces and sports teams.
-He has organized and participated in events in which transgenderism is discussed at the Oxford Literary Festival.
+He is of the view that gender ideology, which he defines as the view that gender identity can trump biological sex and serve as the basis for claims that he sees as harmful to women, is misogynistic.
+He says that trans people should not suffer discrimination in the distribution of social goods because they are trans but identifies as gender critical.
+He opposes transgender women having access to women's private spaces and sports teams.
+He has organized and participated in events in which transgender rights are discussed at the Oxford Literary Festival.